top of page

 “I rode up Frontside Trail and dropped into Sweet Dreams,” Jake said.
 “Fast, dusty, and just technical enough to keep you honest.
 Plus, the views of Mt.
 Shavano?
 Unreal.”

 Later that afternoon, aching legs took Jake to Mount Princeton Hot Springs, about 25 minutes away, where he soaked in naturally heated mineral pools with the Chalk Cliffs as his backdrop.
-“It’s hard to feel stressed when you're sitting in a hot spring staring at a 14,000-foot peak,” he laughed.
+“It’s hard to feel stressed when you're sitting in a hot spring staring at a 14,000-foot peak,” he said.

 Small Town, Big Soul

+What struck Jake most wasn’t just the adventure—it was the vibe.
 Salida’s population hovers around 6,000, but it pulses with creativity and community.
 From the indie bookstore hosting live bluegrass to the bike rack-packed brewery pouring hazy IPAs, it’s a town that feels both lived-in and alive.

 “I was sitting at Soulcraft Brewing, just off Highway 50, and I ended up talking trails with this older guy who’d lived here since the ‘70s,” Jake said.
 “He told me, ‘People come here for the mountains, but they stay for the people.’
 I think he’s right.”